-Entering Freshman Local Diploma Regents Diploma Regents Diploma with Advanced Class Requirements Requirements Designation Requirements Senior Class 0f 2013 Score 65 or over on Score 65 or above on 8 required 5 required Regents Regents Exams.
-Earn 22 units of Exams.
-Earn 22 credit. units of credits.
+Entering Freshman Local Diploma Regents Diploma Regents Diploma with Class Requirements Requirements Advanced Designation Requirements Senior Class 0f 2017 Score 65 or over on 5 required Regents Exams.
+Earn 22 units of credits.
+Score 65 or above on 8 required Regents Exams.
+Earn 22 units of credit.

-^{}Note: The Regents Competency Test safety net for students with disabilities will continue to be available for students entering grade 9 prior to September 2011.
+\Note: The Regents Competency Test safety net for students with disabilities will continue to be available for students entering grade 9 prior to September 2011.
 Students using this safety net will receive a local diploma.
 The low-pass option of scoring between 55-64 on the required Regents Exams to earn a local diploma will continue to be available for students with disabilities.